-Jane Thorpe’s appointment as Head detonated a bomb amongst Swanbourne parents earlier this year, with many of them unhappy that a Family Court Judge with zero experience in teaching was appointed to the top job.
+Jane Thorpe’s appointment as Head detonated a bomb amongst Swanbourne parents last year, with many of them unhappy that a Family Court Judge with zero experience in teaching was appointed to the top job.
 She herself admits it was a ‘mixed response’ but my God this woman is a force of nature – a Cambridge graduate who played Blues’ rugby, one of the youngest Barristers called to the Bar, an England children’s cricket coach and county hockey player, you get the feeling that failure just isn’t in this mum of three’s vocabulary.
 ‘Civvie’ heads are few and far between though not unprecedented – David Faber at Summer Fieldsin Oxford is a good example of a Head who came from a high flying career into teaching at a late stage and has done brilliantly.

 Little people start here at 3 years, and seem happier than Mr Tumble on laughing gas.
 The pre-prep area is separate to the main school, and has the usual array of bright classrooms laden with sandpits, paints and plastic tubs.
 There’s a large sheltered outdoor area, a big garden, digging area, playground and, of course, access to the woods.

 The building dates back to Elizabethan times and is the oldest in the village, and in some respects is of its time – with no space for a canteen, the kids eat in their classrooms, so you’ll either shrug and accept it, or do a Münch-like Scream and turn on your heel.